Gelsey Bell: Music

-Theatre and Opera
+Theatre and opera

-Bell was a part of the original cast and co-arranger of Ghost Quartet (performing vocals as well as metallophone, Celtic harp, accordion, and percussion), and stayed with the show while it performed at various venues all over the US.
-Bell was praised by critics for her "astonishing vocal versatility," and was referred to as the "standout vocal performance."
-A new run of Ghost Quartet will re-open Next Door at NYTW, a black box theatre component of New York Theatre Workshop, in October 2017.

 In 2012, Bell first became involved with Natasha, Pierre, & the Great Comet of 1812, an electro-pop opera based on War and Peace.
 She never auditioned for her role, and was instead asked by composer Dave Malloy to come in for its initial workshops, as he had written a part with her in mind.
 Bell's vocal skills inspired the opera-within-an-opera section of the musical.
 She refers to the project as her first real acting job, since in most of her other theatrical and musical experiences she was free to portray herself.
 Bell portrayed Mary Bolkonsky in the musical's initial performances at Ars Nova Theater, and continued with Great Comet through its Kazino run and its 2016 opening on Broadway.
 The performance marked Bell's Broadway debut.
 Bell was praised for bringing a "compelling light" to Princess Mary, and for her "impressive intense vocal control".

+Bell worked again with Malloy as part of the original cast and co-arranger of Ghost Quartet (performing vocals as well as metallophone, Celtic harp, accordion, and percussion), and stayed with the show while it performed at various venues all over the US.
+Bell was praised by critics for her "astonishing vocal versatility," and was referred to as the "standout vocal performance."

 In 2014, Bell was a performer in Crash, which was the last work of composer Robert Ashley.
 Crash is unique among Ashley's operas as it is performed completely a capella, with four voices audible at any given moment.
 The composer wrote the parts with Bell and her Varispeed colleagues in mind.
 Bell compared Ashley's work to "discovering a garden where different plants blossom on each visit.".

 In 2015, Bell collaborated with Erik Ruin to create the show Prisoner's Song, an exploration into life in prison.
 Bell and Ruin utilized music, images, and recorded testimonials from former convicts in the piece.
 The pair additionally collaborated to create an art installation shown in Eastern State Penitentiary.

 Bell was a featured performer and vocalist in the 2014 operatic film River of Fundament by filmmaker Matthew Barney, with composition by Jonathan Bepler.
 She has also collaborated on operas with composers Kate Soper (composer) and John King, and has worked with choreographers Kimberly Bartosik and Yasako Yokoshi.